 In order to reduce the management of infiltrating storm water and improve efficiency of the existing collection system operations (e.g., reducing the volume of water to be managed), this alternative would include removing vegetation from drainage ditches along this AOC, and regrading and recapping the area to improve the runoff and reduce infiltration.
-It is assumed that this work would be performed within 100 feet from the eastern end of the AOC (near the southeast corner of Cell H/northeast corner of Cell I) and extend to western end of SWMU 8 - a total length of 1,800 feet.
+It is assumed that this work would be performed within 100 feet from the eastern end of the AOC (near the southeast corner of Cell H/northeast corner of Cell I) and extend to western end of SWMU 8 - a total length of approximately 1,800 feet.
+In addition, the storm water ditches on each side of AOC 1 would be lined to reduce infiltration.
 Inspections, water recovery and testing would continue as described for Alternative 1.
-Costs to regrade/recap the area would be approximately 82,000.
+Costs to regrade/recap the area would be approximately \$115,000.